Gieneq/Audio-Spectrum-Display/schematics/README.md

 The goal is to find R1 that maximize power transfer to R3=100R.
 Because Thevenin's resistance of R1 and R2=100R connection cannot exceed 100R (R2), the most power will be transferred when R1 is close to infinity (open circuit) and thus not influencing parallel connection of R1 and R3.

 So when connecting several blocks, impedance of all blocks should be considered.
-In most cases we are limited by 2 impedances:
+In general we are limited by 2 impedances:
 - source output impedance e.g. 50R,
 - receiver impedance e.g. 100k.